Gochang, Hwasun and Ganghwa Dolmen Sites: Other Korean dolmens

 Dolmens in South Korea are mostly concentrated in South Jeolla Province.
-By region, there are 338 in Gangwon-do, 502 in Gyeonggi-do, 189 in Chungcheongbuk-do, 1597 in Jeollabuk-do, 10,068 in Jeollanam-do, 2,800 in Gyeongsangbuk-do, and 140 in Jeju-do.
+By region, there are 338 in Gangwon Province, 502 in Gyeonggi Province, 189 in North Chungcheong Province, 1597 in North Jeolla Province, 10,068 in South Jeolla Province, 2,800 in North Gyeongsang Province, and 140 in Jeju Province.

 Recently, a large number of sites were discovered in Chuncheon, Gangwon-do, and 101 more dolmens were added to Korea's already-lengthy list of dolmens.

 Sansuri, Yulchon-myeon, Yeosu, Jeollanam-do, is home to a dolmen presumed to be the largest in the world.

 Seoul and its metropolitan area is believed to have, at one time, been home to a large number of dolmens, which would be consistent with the higher concentration of dolmens in western Korea.
 However, in the process of rapid urban development, many dolmens are believed to have been lost.
 Dolmens existed in Jeongneung-dong, Gaepo-dong Daemo mountain, Umyun-dong, Yangjae-dong, Wonji-dong, and Gocheok-dong.
 Among them, the dolmens in Won Ji-dong were discovered with related artifacts in 1984 but most of them are now believed to have been destroyed due to a lack of government protections (in the form of protective facilities, signs, and cultural property designations).

-Roles of Dolmen
+Roles of dolmen

 Although there were many controversies over the function of the dolmen on the Korean Peninsula, it was confirmed that the stone was made for the purpose of the tomb in 1967 when the complete human bones were discovered at Hwangseok-ri Dolmen in Jecheon, North Chungcheong Province.

 However, some argue that the tomb was not just a function of the tomb.
 Although there is no objection to the fact that the tomb functioned as a tomb, some argue that the stone was made as a function of an altar or tombstone in addition to the tomb.
 Claiming the function of the altar, the table dolmen might have served as an altar rather than a tomb, citing the fact that they are located higher than the surrounding area so that people can easily see, and the appearance of grandeur on the pedestal, and the structure of the pedestal, which is difficult to form a tomb.

 In addition, in the case of a group of dolmen, sometimes the dolmen can be seen to be unusually large or different in direction than other dolmens, which is presumed to be a simple function that was built to reveal the authority and prestige of the tomb-building group.